noahw2021/rankalyzer/README.md

 # rankalyzer
-dead simple rank average calculator
+Dead simple rank average calculator.

-## reason
+## Reason
-made this tool for a csgo game, decided to publish it. incredibly simple.
+Made this tool for a CS:GO game, decided to publish it.
+Incredibly simple.

+## Archival / Deprecation
+With the release of CS:2, skill groups as seen here as no longer present in the premier competitive matchmaking, which makes this tool pretty useless.

+Archived December 11, 2023.